First as a Story

-The land around Hulst Rd that is now used by Brookfield Farm is owned by the Shaw family and is mainly used for timber production.
-It has also been used as a chicken farm, a dairy farm, and an orchard during this century.
+Pre-1976: The land now used by Brookfield Farm is owned by the Shaw family and is mainly used for growing hay and firewood.

-Claire and David Fortier purchase the last three building lots in a 90-acre tract of agriculutral and forest land (the purchase was made possible by the owners' sale of land on the Holyoke Range which the Commonwealth of Massachusetts bought to pursue its plan to create the Holyoke Range State Park).
+1976 – 1979: Claire and David Fortier purchase the last three building lots in a 90-acre tract of agriculutral and forest land.
+(The purchase was made possible by the owners' sale of land on the Holyoke Range which the Commonwealth of Massachusetts bought to persue its plan to create the Holyoke Range State Park.)
 The owners merge the three lots which become the 64-acre tract now in the Trust's ownership.
-The Fortiers make the first attempts at working the land.
 With the help of their son, they build a small pole barn, plow the first fields, and set up Fortier Farm, Inc, a for-profit corporation to help with the goal of developing a farm.

-Ian and Nicki Robb are hired to develop the farm.
+1980 – 1986: Ian and Nicki Robb are hired to develop farm.
 Small organic gardens started.
 One cow purchased, and equipment priorities drawn up.
-Four-acre market garden eventually developed to sell produce to local wholesalers.
+4 acre market garden eventually developed to sell produce to local wholesalers.
 Farm name changed to Brookfield Farm.

-Creation of the BFCT to take on responsibility of running farm and clarifying and expanding the mission to include education of farmers and the public.
+1987: Creation of Biodynamic Farmland Conservation Trust, Inc to take on responsibility of running farm and clarifying and expanding the mission to include education of farmers.

-Farm maintains support from approximately 150 households, but struggles with retaining members due to increased competition and difficulty with share structure.
-Ten acres of vegetable production.
-Farm experiences a financial crisis.
+1992 – 1994: Farm maintains support from approximately 140 households.
+10 acres of vegetable production.
+Farm experiences a financial crisis (increased local competition).
 Apprentices not taken.
 Original founders pass away.
-Ian Robb leaves the farm for personal reasons.
+Ian Robb leaves the farm.
 Dan Kaplan hired as assistant manager.

-Nicki Robb leaves the farm.
+1995 – 1999: Nicki Robb leaves the farm.
 Dan Kaplan hired as farm manager.
-Share structure is changed to reflect changes in local market.
-Membership grows to 350 shares (400 households).
-Infrastructure, finances, and membership base is developed.
-20 acres of vegetable production.
+CSA Share structure is changed.
+Membership grows to 425 households.
+Infrastructure, finances, and membership base is improved.
+16 acres of vegetable production.
 Apprenticeship program is rekindled and CRAFT program is initiated.